Education inequality in China

 Education inequality in China exists on multiple levels, with significant disparities occurring along gender, geographical, and ethnic divides.
-More specifically, disparities exist in the distribution of educational resources nationwide, as well as the availability of education on levels ranging from basic to higher education.
+More specifically, disparities exist in the distribution of educational resources nationwide, as well as the availability of education on levels, ranging from basic to higher education.

 History after 1945

-Shortly after the Chinese Revolution of 1949, the Communist government was confronted with heavy educational disparities across the nation.
-In the years following the Chinese Revolution, the Chinese government attempted to address these disparities with alternating approaches, creating periods of differing emphasis on opposing educational models.
+Shortly after the Chinese Communist Revolution in 1949, the Chinese Communist Party government was confronted with heavy educational disparities across the nation.
+In the years following the Chinese Communist Revolution, the Chinese government attempted to address these disparities with alternating approaches, creating periods of differing emphasis on opposing educational models.
 The first model, based on egalitarianism, emphasizes equality across regions of varying economic wealth and development.
 Conversely, the second model, based on competition, emphasizes individualistic competition, rationalizing any existing educational disparities as a necessary sacrifice for national economic development.

 The Chinese government also focused educational policies on higher education and specialized training, leaving basic education underdeveloped throughout large parts of the country.
 Government funding for education was reserved for urban areas; rural communities, already at an economic disadvantage, were left to fund their own schools, exacerbating the already existing divide between urban and rural education.
 When collectivization policies passed in 1955, placing rural families into agricultural cooperatives that distributed income on the basis of labor hours, the importance of education dropped even further within these rural communities, and they were much less likely to fund primary education for the children of their communities.

 Also beginning in the 1950s, the hukou system assigned the Chinese population into urban and rural regions, exacerbating continuously worsening inequalities within health, employment, housing, and education.
 Further complicating education policy, people of rural-hukou status are able to live and work in urban areas without changing their hukou designation.
 According to Xiaogang Wu's tabulation, based on figures from the 2000 Chinese Census, an estimated 33% of city residents were actually designated as rural-hukou holders.